lapop-central/BarometroR_Web/pruebat.md

 ##
 ## data:  ing4r by genero
 ## t = 5.8633, df = 27046, p-value = 4.59e-09
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group Hombre and group Mujer is not equal to 0
 ## 95 percent confidence interval:
 ##  2.343068 4.696255
 ## sample estimates: